dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR02.md

 Along with accessing operating system and application settings, you can read and write ASCII (plain text) files that are stored on a local or network drive.
 You can use content in an ASCII file to populate project information in a title block or as a means to export information from a drawing.
 Exported information can be used to create or update objects in a drawing or to generate a quote based on the values of attributes in blocks placed within a drawing.
 In addition to reading and writing ASCII files, you can use AutoLISP to manage and get general information about the files and directories on a local or network drive.
 In this chapter, you'll learn to persist values between AutoCAD sessions, write to and read from external files, and work with files in the operating system.

-## 0213.
-Implementing Dialog Boxes (Windows only)

-The goal of any program should be to make end users be productive and feel empowered without getting in their way.
-Your decisions about the number of options and how they are presented can make or break a custom function.
-Include too many, and the user becomes frustrated while responding to prompts about options that aren't used frequently; too few, and the usefulness of the custom function suffers.
-Dialog boxes allow users to see values that might normally be hidden behind a set of prompts and provide input for only those options they are interested in changing.
-A dialog box can also be used to combine multiple functions into a single, easy-to-use interface.

-1『上面的信息表示，A dialog box 真的可以做很多事情，哈哈。（2020-09-15）』

-For example, consider the difference between the insert command, which displays the Insert dialog box, and the -insert command, which displays a series of options at the Command prompt.
-The insert command allows you to explode a block upon insert and use geographical data without affecting the prompt sequence or functionality of the -insert command.
-In this chapter, you will learn to implement dialog boxes for use with AutoLISP® programs.